pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

 #.
 Click on  ``Format JSON``, ``Validate JSON`` and ``Validate AS3 Declaration``.
 Make sure the Declaration is valid!

 #.
-Now, the validaiton is valid, use Postman to create application by sending a declaration to
+Using Postman, use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
+Copy/Past the declaration into Postman.

     POST https://10.1.1.4/mgmt/shared/appsvcs/declare